 As always my tips pages mainly target photographers.
 But in general where photographers tend to shoot, nature might offer some of its most spectacular views.
 Therefore it is not wrong to read my Iceland tips also as a non-photographer.
-The places are sorted like traveling the ring road counterclockwise.
-Some places are the classics, others less known.
+The places are sorted in order of traveling the ring road (no 1) counterclockwise.
+Some places are classics, others less known.
 As far as possible I added GPS data to better find the best photo spots in Iceland.

 For more general Iceland tips check out https://arvedgintenreiter.com/iceland-travel-tips.
 If you plan to hire an offroad capable car, going to the highlands, please make sure to read my less entertaining but potentially life-saving tips about offorad driving for photographers.